jacksonrgwalker/pi-dart/README.md

 # Estimating Pi With Py

-Using the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method) (repeated random sampling to estimate some numerical result) we can estimate the value of $\pi$.
+Using the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method) (repeated random sampling to estimate some numerical result) we can estimate the value of π.
 To make it more fun, I wrote the code to match the classic heuristic example: throwing darts at a dart board.

 ### How does one estimate π with darts?
 Imagine we have a round dart board hung up on a wall, with a square backdrop no longer than the length of the round dart board.
 Suppose you were able to throw darts at this board such that the dart *always* landed within the square, whether or not on the dart board.